• Skip to primary navigation

 Instructions

 • Bring water to a boil in a pot, once boiling, turn down to a medium boil and carefully lower your eggs into the pot.
 Let boil for 6 to 7 minutes only.
+6 minutes for soft boiled eggs and 7 minutes for "jammy" eggs.
 Prepare an ice bath (bowl with ice and cold water).

 • While the eggs are boiling, prepare the soy mixture: pour everything from the soy sauce to the sesame seeds into your container* and whisk until combined.

 • When the eggs are finished, immediately transfer to an ice bath.
-Let sit for 3 to 4 minutes and then peel carefully and place the eggs into the soy mixture.
+Let sit for 2 to 3 minutes and then peel carefully and place the eggs into the soy mixture.
 Close the container with a tight-fitting lid.
 You can move the container around so all of the eggs get coated in the sauce.
-Store in the refrigerator overnight, or up to 24 hours.
+Store in the refrigerator for at least 2 to 3 hours, or overnight (up to 24 hours).
 Store overnight for best results.

 Notes

-*Alternatively, you can pour and mix everything in a small mixing bowl and then pour the mixture over the eggs in your container.
+*Alternatively, you can mix everything in a small mixing bowl and then pour the mixture over the eggs in your container.
 Completely up to you.

 You might also like...